osbuild/guides/osbuild-composer/src/user-guide/managing-repositories.md

 The configuration files are not in the usual "repo" format.
 Instead, they are simple `JSON` files.

-*Important note: osbuild-composer can only create images for the distribution and architecture it is running on.
-For example, if you are running Fedora 33 on x86_64, osbuild-composer will create all images as Fedora 33 for x86_64.
-Building other distributions and architectures except for the host is not supported.*

 ### Defining official repository overrides

 To set your own repositories, create this directory if it does not exist already: